 When Nintendo described this game as having “streamlined controls”, it seemed like a warning.
-Making things easier can be a great way to attract new players to a video game, but unless the controls are tweaked in just the right way, the game will end up being boring.
+Making things easier can be a great way to attract new players to a video game, but unless the controls are tweaked in just the right way, the game will end up being boring or even annoying.
 Is this game suitable for the ardent Harvest Moon fan and the newcomer alike, or is it simply tedious and lacking in entertainment value?

 A severe snowstorm causes you to become lost.
 A voice beckons you into a house, and you sleep there for the night.
 Upon waking up, you hear a voice calling for help.
 In attempting to locate the source of the voice, you enter the snow-covered farm and discover a Harvest Sprite.
 This Sprite, Rowan, tells you that you are in the Lost Valley and that it is stuck in a perpetual winter.
-The Harvest Goddess is the one who is supposed to control the seasons, but she lost the bracelet which gave her her power.
+The Harvest Goddess is the one who is supposed to control the seasons, but she lost the bracelet that gave her her power.
 Rowan just so happens to have this bracelet, and immediately entrusts the task of delivering it to the Harvest Goddess to you.
-Your goal now is to build a farm, grow and harvest all kinds of things and raise animals, meeting all sorts of people along the way.
+Your goal now is to build a farm, grow and harvest all kinds of plants and raise animals, meeting all sorts of people along the way.